Relationship Issues – No Two are the Same

 There is no doubt that relationship issues are as varied as the relationships you know and see in society.

-Having said that, the remedies for those issues can often appear quite simple and straight- forward, they are just not easy.
-In other words they require work.
+Having said that, the remedies for those issues can often appear quite simple and straight forward.
+But they are not easy.
+In other words, they require work.
 And that work always requires effort!

-The relationship coaching approach at PBR coaching is based on years of solid research carried out in the field of marriage and relationships by the John Gottman Institute.
-John Gottman’s research spans over 35 years of relationship studies and has helped shaped the relationship counselling and coaching world ever since.
+The relationship coaching approach at PBR Counselling and Relationship Coaching is based on years of solid research carried out in the field of marriage and relationships by the John Gottman Institute.
+John Gottman’s research spans over 35 years of relationship studies and has profoundly helped shaped the relationship counselling and coaching world ever since.

 While it is true that psychology can only predict approximately 10% of human behaviour with any accuracy, the inverse is true of relationships.
-Gottman and associates found that they could predict with high probability (89% thereabouts) if a marriage was going to succeed or fail.
+Gottman and associates found that they could predict with high probability (89% thereabouts) whether a marriage would succeed or fail.

-Simply by observing couples in a variety of settings, including arguments and having fun they could tell accurately if the couple was headed to the divorce court or remaining married.
-We have taken this research and applied it to the coaching environment with fantastic results.
+Simply by observing couples in a variety of settings, including arguments and having fun, they could tell accurately if the couple was headed to the divorce court or could remain married.
+We have taken this research and applied it to the coaching environment with great results.

-A coaching approach not only focuses on understanding and resolving couples conflicts, but also extends into the aspects of everyday interactions and communications and their challenges.
-It aims to build a couple’s friendship and love by focusing on emotions, building skills to manage conflict, developing new skills to build friendship and helping the couple to build a system of shared meaning together.
+A coaching approach not only focuses on understanding and resolving couples’ conflicts, but also extends into the aspects of everyday interactions , communications, and their challenges.
+It aims to build a couple’s friendship and love by focusing on emotions, building skills to manage conflict, developing new skills to build friendship, and helping the couple to build a system of shared meaning together.

 The key building blocks of this effective approach include:

 Coaching has a broad appeal with many people being able to relate to the environment of training and learning.
 Most recognise that coaching plays a big part in the success of any pursuit.
-So coaching works.
-Furthermore, men in particular, find coaching less intimidating, less threatening and are therefore more likely to engage in the process.
+Furthermore, men, in particular, find coaching less intimidating, less threatening and are therefore more likely to engage in the process.

 The key benefits of Couples Coaching: